klothoplatform/sample-apps/ts-redis/README.md

-# ORM Sample App
+# Redis Sample App

 ## Run the app locally

-## Compile and Deploy with Cloudcc
+## Compile and Deploy with Klotho

 run the terminal commands:
 ```sh